Registered Office: Prague 4, Olbrachtova 62 čp. 1929, CZ – 14000

 Fosa, o.p.s. reintegrates socially disadvantaged people, (especially people with mental disorders and brain injuries) and helps them achieve the maximum possible level of self-sufficiency.
 It fulfils its mission, among other things, by organizing professional self-sufficiency training sessions.
 During these exercises clients try “to function” without the support of their relatives, learn to manage their own money, do their own shopping, prepare food or communicate actively.
 Through various tasks and experience activities they acquire new information and experience required for daily life.
 Our contributions help cover Fosa’s expenses for these self-sufficiency trainings.

 Diaconia of the Evangelical Church of Czech Brethren the second largest charity organisation in the Czech Republic.
 Diakonia is our partner in the care for people with mental disorders; in our joint projects we strive to ensure that this target group lives a full-fledged and dignified way of life to the greatest extent possible.
+Our joint projects include: the Good Will Charity Shop in Tábor (opened in June 2015) which provides sheltered jobs for 12 people with mental or physical handicaps and the Klobouk Restaurant in Terezín (opened in June 2016) - a sheltered and social therapy workplace employing 16 mentally and/or physically handicapped.

 Find more information about our projects in our Annual Report.